CurveDocs/curve-docs/docs/crvUSD/pegkeepers/regulator.md

     !!!guard "Guarded Methods"
         This function can only be called by the `admin` of the contract.

     Function to add a PegKeeper contract to the Regulator.
-Simultaneously, the pegkeeper is added to the `peg_keepers` list and indexed in `peg_keeper_i`.
+Simultaneously, the PegKeeper is added to the `peg_keepers` list and indexed in `peg_keeper_i`.

     Emits: `AddPegKeeper`